AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 Packages can be exported in three different ways:

-* The **[!UICONTROL Package Export Wizard]** enables you to export a set of objects in a single package.
+* The **[!UICONTROL Package Export Assistant]** enables you to export a set of objects in a single package.
 For more on this refer to [Export a set of objects in a package](#exporting-a-set-of-objects-in-a-package)
 * A **single object** can be exported in a package directly by right-clicking on it and selecting **[!UICONTROL Actions > Export in a package]**.
 * **Package definitions** let you create a package structure in which you add objects that will be exported later on in a package.
 For more on this, refer to [Manage package definitions](#managing-package-definitions)